|

 Realism (Stanford Encyclopedia of Philosophy)

-The question of the nature and plausibility of realism arises with respect to a large number of subject matters, including ethics, aesthetics, causation, modality, science, mathematics, semantics, and the everyday world of macroscopic material objects and their properties.
+The question of the nature and plausibility of realism arises in many areas, including ethics, aesthetics, causation, modality, science, mathematics, semantics, and the everyday world of macroscopic material objects and their properties.

 Realism (arts) - Wikipedia